Shaarkzy/Terminal/README.md

 # Shark Terminal

-Terminal like emulator with user daily activites....
+Terminal like emulator with Features
 Run Setup for libary installations and binary setup...
 Program only for Linux OS & Android